-Pupils are given the opportunity to engage in work based training either on site – working in the grounds, kitchen or the school’s community cafe – as well as work experience placements at a range of local businesses, such as Avtrade and local shops.
+Pupils are given the opportunity to engage in work based training either on site – working in the grounds, kitchen or the school’s community cafe – as well as work experience placements at a range of local businesses, including Blenheim Palace.

 Work-related learning prepares our pupils for work, encouraging them to develop a more adult style of thinking and the skills needed for achieving economic independence including:

 - Understanding that at work there will be tasks that you repeat on a daily basis

 - Understanding that tasks have to be completed within a given time frame